coinflex-exchange/API/README.md

 Using these interfaces, it is possible to make both authenticated and unauthenticated API calls.

-Access keys are available on the Coinflex logged-in dashboard page for verified users which, in conjunction with your account password, allow authenticated use these APIs.
+Access keys are available on the CoinFLEX logged-in dashboard page for verified users which, in conjunction with your account password, allow authenticated use these APIs.

 ---

 ## General notes

-To protect the performance of the system, Coinflex imposes certain limits on the rates at which you may issue commands to the API.
+To protect the performance of the system, CoinFLEX imposes certain limits on the rates at which you may issue commands to the API.
 Please see [LIMITS.md](LIMITS.md).

 All quantities and prices are transmitted and received as integers with implicit scale factors.
 For scale information, please see [SCALE.md](SCALE.md).

-Coinflex has published [client libraries][] for several popular languages to aid you in implementing your client application.
+CoinFLEX has published [client libraries][] for several popular languages to aid you in implementing your client application.

 ---